fraser-lab/fraser-lab.github.io/peer_review/how_to.md

 4. Format your first draft:
   - Write 2-3 sentences on the major goals of the paper
   - Assess whether the paper accomplishes those goals in separate paragraphs
-    - use your notes on the technical issues above
     - in this section focus only on the major issues that deal with the interpretation of the data or the data quality
     - each major issue should be its own paragraph
-    - if everything is in order, this can be relatively brief
+    - if everything is in order, this can be relatively brief, rely on your notes on the technical issues!
   - Clearly state the major successes of the paper. e.g. "The major success of the paper is in developing a new model for side chain conformational heterogeneity".
   - Clearly state the major weakness(es) of the paper (if any). e.g. "The major weakness of the paper is that the model proposed is not tested".
   - Write 1-2 sentences on the place/impact of this paper in the field.

   - Create a list of "Minor points":
     - list all the minor technical questions that you have
       - especially important to make sure you distinguish between things you think are done incorrectly/incompletely and things that are just not explained clearly enough for you to understand them